peteroupc/peteroupc.github.io/random.md

 They are also useful in other contexts, such as--

--  shuffling a digital deck of cards, for reasons described later, and
+-  shuffling a digital deck of cards, for reasons described in ["Shuffling"](#Shuffling), later, and
 -  cases where the application generates random numbers so infrequently that the RNG's speed is not a concern.

 The goal of this kind of generator is to keep the random numbers from being guessed easily.